Skip to main content

 Run the Tests

-Run cargo test and watch the contract run.
+Run cargo test and watch the unit test run.
 You should see the following output:

 cargo test